ChrisDeFreitas/autoMenu.js/README.md

 Purpose
 ---
 AutoMenu.js was created for the <a href="http://onnexions.org/SevenNews">Seven News Project</a> at <a href="http://connexions.org">Connexions.org</a>.
 A need was identified to centralize the HTML and CSS of global menus to quickly apply changes to all web pages.
-For Connexions.org this is a great savings because the slimmer web pages also reduce resource consumption when generating, deploying and backing up.
+For Connexions.org this is a great savings because the slimmer web pages also reduce resource consumption when generating, deploying and backing up web pages.

 Although the app was initially designed for menus, it will work with any HTML and CSS content.
-For example, the page footers of the Seven News Project are loaded with this app.
+For example, the page footers of the <a href="http://onnexions.org/SevenNews">Seven News Project</a> are loaded with this app.

 How It Works
 ---